RishikaMan/LearnGerman/Numbers.md

 <h2>Learn German Vocabulary For Numbers </h2>

 <p> On this page there is a table below of numbers 1-20 in German.
 Memorise the table and try to remember as much as you can.
-If you would like to hear how the numbers are pronouced and learn how to use the vocabulary from the table below in a real life situation there is a YouTube video under the table for you attention.
+If you would like to hear how the numbers are pronouced and want to learn how to use the vocabulary from the table below in a real life situation there is a YouTube video under the table for you attention.
 Once you have finished click the link to the next page above to complete the corresponding exercise.</p>
 <hr>